 The Human Medicine master programme offers the scientific training required to enter the medical profession and provides the skills needed by independent practitioners.

-The Human Medicine master programme builds on the Health Sciences bachelor degree.
+The Human Medicine master programme builds on the Medical Science bachelor degree.
 Besides offering the scientific training required to enter the medical profession, the programme is geared towards providing the skills needed by independent practitioners.
 The curriculum also supports development of the core competences of medical experts – professional conduct, interdisciplinary collaboration and communicative abilities – and other key qualities required for a medical career.
 On completing their degree, graduates receive the academic title of doctor of medicine (Dr.med.univ.).

 This wide-ranging programme provides students with comprehensive expertise.
 Courses include a strong practical element and students get to grips with concrete medical issues at an early stage.
 The emphasis is on health science topics in a range of disciplines.